 One thing Camellia Grill is known for is their waiters.
 They are funny, friendly, and fast.

 Urban Spoon told us that the Cherry-Chocolate Slush was a must, so we started with one of those.
 It was essentially a milk shake.
 There were small chunks of cherry in the shake.
 I would rank it one of the best milk shakes I've ever had.
+I got a bacon cheeseburger and Jake got the Doc Brinker's special (a burger on rye with chili and slaw) and we shared onion rings.
+All came recommended by Urban Spoon and all were very well received.

 One thing I particularly liked were the onion rings.
 The batter was perfect - not too thick, great taste.
 The rings almost melted in your mouth.